shwars/SlidingSIR/README.md

 ## Citation

-If you use any portion of this code in your research, please cite the following:
+If you use any portion of this code in your research, please cite either this repository, or the following paper:

 > Petrova, T.; [Soshnikov, D.](http://soshnikov.com); Grunin, A. Estimation of Time-Dependent Reproduction Number for Global COVID-19 Outbreak.
 Preprints 2020, 2020060289 (doi: [10.20944/preprints202006.0289.v1][pp]).